swesterfeld/spectmorph-instruments/README.md

     ./make-dist

-To build one single instrument, use
+To build one single instrument, use the build script with the instrument name

-    ./build.sh
+    ./build.sh trumpet

 To edit a sample, create a zip file of the directory, for instance like this